Ozkr16/CryptoAES128/README.md

 # CryptoAES128
-Graphic tool for text encryption with AES 128, ECB Mode.
+Simple graphic tool for text encryption with AES 128, ECB Mode.
 Windows-only.

+Made as a project for course MSEG-02.
+Principios de Criptografia, from Universidad Cenfotec.

+By:
+-Oscar G
+-Emanuel J